fairsilas/South-China-Sea-Game/Outline.md

 ### Historical Context
 - Overview of the 18th century South China Sea Coast and piracy in Chinese waters.
-- Characters will mention events like the Tay Son rebelliion and key figures, like Pirate Queen Cheng I Sao and Cui Zhi.
+- Characters will mention events like the Tay Son rebellion and key figures, like Pirate Queen Cheng I Sao and Cui Zhi.
 - Brief introduction to Macao where you will begin

 ### Game World